My Name Is Khan: International

 In spite of being critical of the film's flood subplot and topics not fully explored, such as the Iraq War, Sight & Sound's Naman Ramachandran wrote Shah Rukh Khan carried out the film despite its flaws.
 Itrath Syed of The Georgia Straight called My Name Is Khan "a multilayered, politically nuanced, and emotionally demanding film".
 Syed noted there are "places where Johar leans too heavily on melodrama.
 Yet he does reveal an American experience in which fear and suspicion are commonplace, and to which people of color have simply adjusted."
 Mark Jenkins of NPR wrote the film "transplants Bollywood's audacious style and brazen sentimentality to Hollywood's America".
 Jenkins, however, was ambivalent of Shah Rukh Khan, whose characterization of Asperger syndrome the critic found to be dubious.

 Box office

 My Name Is Khan opened very well in most places across the world, and set many records in the process.
 However, the performance of the film could not sustain beyond the first or second week in some places, including India and USA.
-The film's performance in India was quite good but still is generally regarded as "below expectations" due to the high price, while the overseas performance of the film has been record breaking.
+The film's performance in India was quite good but still is generally regarded as "below expectations" due to the high budget, while the overseas performance of the film has been record breaking.
 By 4 April 2010, the worldwide gross revenue for My Name Is Khan from the box office was US$36,145,870.
 Domestically in India, My Name Is Khan generated a net of ₹825.2 million and a gross of ₹1.15 billion.
 The film's final worldwide gross was ₹223.44 crore, including US$23.5 million (₹1088.3 million) overseas.